jonelo/jacksum/README.md

     $ jacksum -a crc:32,1EDC6F41,FFFFFFFF,true,true,FFFFFFFF -x -q txt:123456789
     e3069283 9

-Example 2: as above by using an alias
+Example 2: as above by using the alias (Castagnoli CRC)

     $ jacksum -a crc32c -x -q txt:123456789
     e3069283 9